wchiquito/jj-for-everyone.github.io/src/rebase.md

 </pre>

 Splendid, that's exactly what Bob wanted.
-Jujutsu even figured out that the `main` branch should probably point to Bob's new commit.
+Jujutsu even figured out that the `main` bookmark should probably point to Bob's new commit.
 All that's left to do is to rerun `jj git push`.

 What Bob has just done is a paradigm shift: